MacBook Air (M2, 2022) vs MacBook Air (M1, 2020): which is best for you?

 Since then, it’s stayed around that price, mainly due to its popularity, but it has dipped in price now and then with price cuts on days like Amazon Prime Day and Black Friday.
 At WWDC 2022, Apple revealed it will continue to sell the MacBook Air (M1, 2020) at this price.

-This means the M2 MacBook Air doesn’t feel quite as good value as the M1 model, as it’s venturing into MacBook Pro territory.
+This means the M2 MacBook Air doesn’t feel quite as good value as the M1 model, as it’s venturing into MacBook Pro territory with that price.

 If value for money is the most important consideration, then the MacBook Air (M1, 2020) remains unbeatable.

-However, the M2 model does come with performance upgrades and can be configured to have up to 24GB of unified memory, which means it’s more future-proof, and you won’t feel the need to upgrade it for a while.
-In the long run, it could save you money.
+However, the M2 model does come with performance upgrades, and can be configured to have up to 24GB of unified memory, which means it’s more future-proof, and you won’t feel to upgrade it for a while, so it could save you money in the long run.

 MacBook Air (M2, 2022) vs MacBook Air (M1, 2020): Design